Machine learning is the future of marketing, but what can you do today to apply it and get an edge over your competitors?

 Since 2016, other shopping centres such as the Mall of America in Bloomington, Minnesota have implemented similar chatbots to provide 24/7 customer service to great success.

 Example 6: GlaxoSmithKline’s ‘smart ads’

-Senior brand manager of the Cough and Cold division at GSL, Jason Andree told Computerworld, “Watson provides a very personalized experience.
-If you’re sick, through Watson, you can ask a question and it will provide a personalized response.”
+Senior brand manager of the Cough and Cold division at GSL, Jason Andree told Computerworld, “Watson provides a very personalised experience.
+If you’re sick, through Watson, you can ask a question and it will provide a personalised response.”